 2 - Talk to the Person Who Supervises the Surveillance Operatives

-Next to checking credible references, the most important part of due diligence is having a discussion with the Surveillance Director, also referred to as the Surveillance Supervisor or Case Manager.
+Next to checking credible references, the most important part of due diligence is having a discussion with the surveillance manager, also referred to as the surveillance supervisor or case manager.
 Any legitimate surveillance provider will have a credible person in this role.
-You may want to ask the Surveillance Director about some of the below points.
+You may want to ask the surveillance manager about some of the below points.

-- Does he or she have significant experience conducting and supervising high-end security and threat type physical surveillance?
+- Does the surveillance manager have significant experience conducting and supervising high-end security and threat type physical surveillance?
 This is a must requirement.

 - Surveillance equipment includes non-descript vehicles used, i.e., not high profile vans or vehicles that would stand out during a moving tail.
 Fancy surveillance vans with periscopes are more for the comfort of the operative at the expense of alerting target to surveillance.

-- They are responsible for knowing all the necessary case information and preparation, and for the success or failure of the assignment, and for staying within budget.
+- Surveillance managers are responsible for knowing all the necessary case information and preparation, and for the success or failure of the assignment, and for staying within budget.

-- Closely supervises the surveillance operation and provides timely updates to the threat management team.
+- The surveillance manager supervises the surveillance operation and provides timely updates to the threat management team.

-- Will confirm that the following resources are used to support the surveillance: proprietary databases, DMV accounts (run vehicle registrations, driving records and ownership of vehicles), and sophisticated social media search engines.
+- The surveillance manager will confirm that the following resources are used to support the surveillance: proprietary databases, DMV accounts (run vehicle registrations, driving records and ownership of vehicles), and sophisticated social media search engines.
 These resources may be needed to initially locate a Person of Concern and/or develop intelligence helpful for conducting physical surveillance.

 - Surveillance-operatives have strengths and weaknesses.
-The Surveillance Director schedules and assigns operatives at the right times and for the tasks that best fit a particular operative.
+The surveillance manager schedules and assigns operatives at the right times and for the tasks that best fit a particular operative.

 - The surveillance manager will be knowledgeable of ethics codes and invasion of privacy laws relevant to physical surveillance.

 3 - Confirm Surveillance-Operatives are High-Level Qualified

-Confirm via the Surveillance Director that the surveillance-operatives who will work on your case are qualified for high-level surveillance and have a track record of working successfully on threat type cases.
+Confirm via the surveillance manager that the surveillance-operatives who will work on your case are qualified for high-level surveillance and have a track record of working successfully on high risk threat type cases.

 The primary surveillance-operatives should have a minimum of five years’ experience conducting physical surveillance as a full-time job.
 The majority of that time should be spent as part of a surveillance team working on high-level cases.

-Also notable is that the surveillance-operatives have worked as a team on numerous occasions.
-You don’t want your case to be the one where an investigative company (that does not specialize in physical surveillance) randomly throws together a bunch of independent contractors who have not worked together and have not been vetted by a qualified surveillance specialist or surveillance director.
+Also notable is that the surveillance-operatives have worked as a team on multiple occasions.
+You don’t want your case to be the one where an investigative company (that does not specialize in physical surveillance) randomly throws together a bunch of independent contractors who have not worked together and have not been vetted by a qualified surveillance manager.